usstq/ov.smoothquant/README.md

 OpenVINO backend for HF pipeline is [optimum-intel](https://github.com/huggingface/optimum-intel/), and the model exported by `optimum-cli` only support weight-only quantization of int8(or int4).

-In this repo, we are trying to reproduce this work in [OpenVINO](https://github.com/openvinotoolkit/openvino) framework on many important LLM.
+In this repo, we are trying to implement SmoothQuant in [OpenVINO](https://github.com/openvinotoolkit/openvino) framework on many important LLM. this requires changes of model IR only, no change to OpenVINO's source code is required.

 according to [neural-compressor](https://github.com/intel/neural-compressor/blob/master/docs/source/smooth_quant.md#validated-models):